getsentry/sentry-docs/src/collections/_documentation/platforms/php/laravel.md

 ### Naming you log channels

-If you have multiple log channels you would like to filter on inside the Sentry interface you can add the `name` attribute to the log channel, it will show up in Sentry as the `logger` tag which is filterable.
+If you have multiple log channels you would like to filter on inside the Sentry interface, you can add the `name` attribute to the log channel.
+It will show up in Sentry as the `logger` tag, which is filterable.

 For example: